trixheim/GFT/README.md

 -RS232 and Telnet

---Supports colors and the most common VT escape commands, based on the VT510 manual
+-Supports colors and the most common VT escape commands, based on the VT510 manual

+-Select if carrige return sends CR or CR/LF

 -Full screen and windowed